Training course on European Lobbying

 - Course Director: Djémila Boulasha, Head of European Public Affairs of Enedis

-- Course instructor: Markus Holzer, former Head of Unit, European Commission
+- Course instructor: Markus Holzer, former European Commission official

 Djémila Boulasha is currently Head of European Public Affairs of Enedis (electricity distribution system operator in France).
 Before this, she was Head of European Public Affairs of RTE (electricity transmission system operator in France)